 The resulting regression allows to predict the quantity for flows without this information, thanks to the following equation (2):

-Quantity= Value × ePredict (logQuantityValue) (2)
+Quantity(Predicted) z,t= Value × e( 0+β1yeart+β2marchandise_simplificationz ) (2)

 I used specifically this method for wines to compare my data with the ones of F. Crouzet as we will see in the next section.
 But the regression seems to be robust (Figure 4) and all coefficients are significant.